shoaibsaikat/.NET-File-Batch-Rename/README.md

 Deatailed screenshots are given inside "Instructions" folder.

-Installer is also available inside the publish folder, in case someone wants to run the tool right away.
+Installer is also available inside "FileBatchRename/publish" folder, in case someone wants to run the tool right away.

 Please make sure to backup your data before using this tool.
 I will not be responsible for any data lose.